-The Company recognizes revenue from the sale of building products from its network of distribution centers across Canada nationally and regionally in the Western United States mainland and Hawaii, as well as, from the sale of timber products harvested in British Columbia and Saskatchewan as products in the sales category.
+The Company recognizes revenue from the sale of building products from its network of distribution centres across Canada and the US.
 The Company owns wood treatment and processing facilities that produce specialty products for sale through its distribution network that also generate revenue through the provision of these services to external customers.
 Provisions of services from the Company's facilities to external customers are presented as services in the sales category.

 Revenue from the sale of products and services is recognized, net of discounts and customer rebates, at the point in time the transfer of control of the related products has taken place (based on shipping or delivery terms as specified in the sales contract), and collectability is reasonably assured.
+Transfer of control typically occurs when goods are collected from the Company's facilities by the carrier.